mezzolite/react-crud-frontend/README.md

 ## Instructions to Complete Dog Adoption Central ##

+**PART I**

-Refactor App.js from a functional to a class component, then initialize state in the App.js component.
+1. Refactor App.js from a functional to a class component, then initialize state in the App.js component.

-Fetch data from `https://dogs-backend.herokuapp.com/dogs` put returned data in state.
+2. Fetch data from `https://dogs-backend.herokuapp.com/dogs` put returned data in state.

 *Do not view hidden code until you have completed the corresponding step(s).*